 Bali, the land of Gods as its known, is top drawer for any bucket list.
 It’s remote, exotic, full of culture, nature, and the food people travel thousands of miles for.
-Unfortunately it’s also closed to international visitors at the moment.
+Unfortunately it’s also been closed to most international visitors for quite a while.

 Bali’s Latest Travel Reopening Plans

-Bali is actively looking to reopen borders for foreign visitors and is focusing efforts to allow vaccinated travelers back in first.
-Plans to open late in 2020 were scuppered by a rise in cases, but vaccination drives are underway on the island, which is creating new enthusiasm to open up borders.
+Plans to open late in 2020 were scuppered by a rise in cases, but vaccination drives are now well underway on the island.

 Pent up demand and millions of people already vaccinated would create a rather large subset of people able to travel with minimal risk to the local population, and could do wonders for the local economy, which has suffered significantly without visitors, with Bali suffering particularly hard.

 Bali: Reading Between The Lines